 Recreational Rowing

-Recreational rowing is part of Rowing Canada’s Fit for Life pathway – designed for adults who want to stay active, enjoy the water, and row on their own terms.
+Recreational rowing is part of Rowing Canada’s Fit for Life pathway – designed for adults who want to stay active and enjoy rowing on the water.
 At GRC, this means a welcoming, low-pressure environment where you can row for fun, fitness, and friendship.

 You set your own pace.
 Whether you’re looking to row a couple of times a week or every day, you choose the schedule that works for you.
-Rows are offered mornings, evenings, and weekends throughout the season.
+Organized rowing sessions are offered mornings, evenings, and weekends throughout the season.

-Coaching is by request, and occasional optional clinics (offered for a small fee) provide a chance to build skills and technique.
+Coaching is offered in scheduled sessions providing a chance to build skills and technique.
 Participation in recreational regattas and touring events is optional and open to anyone who’s interested.

 Boats: Singles, doubles, quads, fours, and eights